-Unlike the setup of landline and its continued use, it also doesn’t take a computer savvy workforce to implement and use VOIP.
+Unlike the setup of landline and its continued use, it also doesn’t take a computer-savvy workforce to implement and use VOIP.
 Many of its features are accessed with just the click of a mouse!
 This includes call forwarding, where employees can quickly and easily forward calls, messages and voicemails, further enhancing productivity.

 Features of VOIP

 There are lots of great features of VOIP that will improve customer experience.
 VOIP allows you to easily record calls, make a note of them in a log, and move calls to other users and locations.
 You can also manage your customer calls with on-hold music, call queues and marketing messages as they wait!
 With VOIP you won’t need to worry about missed calls, with alerts for any calls missed, as well as the option of sending voicemails directly to your email inbox.
-You can also use conference call and video conferencing functions; perfect if you have several of your workforce in remote locations.
+You can also use conference call and video conferencing functions; perfect if you have several of your workforces in remote locations.

 VOIP and small businesses

 There’s a huge misconception that VOIP is only suitable for big businesses.
-If you’re a small business, and are wondering whether VOIP is worth the cost, you can benefit from VOIP’s multi-tasking functionality, enhanced productivity, reliability and flexibility all the same.
+If you’re a small business and are wondering whether VOIP is worth the cost, you can benefit from VOIP’s multi-tasking functionality, enhanced productivity, reliability and flexibility all the same.
 It’s also still cheaper than landline alternatives, due to fewer maintenance costs, as well as having both internet and phone on one account.

 Maintaining security with VOIP